multifacet/cbmm-artifact/README.md

 ## Hardware and Software Requirements

 _Driver_ machine:
 - A recent Linux distro with standard utilities.
 We ran extensively on Ubuntu 18.04 and Ubuntu 20.04.
-In theory, we should support MacOS, but it's never been tested, so YMMV.
 - [Rust](https://rust-lang.org) 1.31 or greater.
 The `runner` is written in rust.
 - Needs to have _passwordless_ SSH access to the _test_ machine.
 This is used for automatedly running commands for the experiments.
    - The network needs to be _stable_ for long periods of time, as the SSH connection is maintained while long-running commands run.